-7. Coordinate work with other 3GPP groups e.g. SA2, SA3, SA5, SA6 and others as needed.
+5. Coordinate work with other 3GPP groups e.g. SA2, SA3, SA5, SA6 and others as needed.

-8. Coordinate work with external organizations such as SVTA, CTA WAVE, ISO/IEC JTC1 SC 29 AG02 (MPEG), 5G-MAG, Metaverse Standards Forum, Khronos or IETF, as needed.
+6. Coordinate work with external organizations such as SVTA, CTA WAVE, ISO/IEC JTC1 SC 29, 5G-MAG, Metaverse Standards Forum, Khronos or IETF, as needed.

-During the study, the progress and results of 3GPP TR 22.870 (SA1 study), TR 38.914 (RAN study) and TR 26.801 (SA2 study) shall be taken into account.
+During the study, the progress and results of 3GPP TR 22.870 (SA1 study), TR 38.960 (RAN study), TR 23.801-01 (SA2 study) and possibly other working groups shall be taken into account.

-A single TR is expected to capture the output of this study.

-Specific work topics may be concluded earlier than the envisaged timeline below and may then be progressed in a dedicated study in the Rel-20 timeframe, or in a newly defined timeframe, for example in a new or dedicated SWG.
+Specific work topics may be concluded earlier than the envisaged timeline below and may then be progressed in a dedicated study in a newly defined timeframe.
+In such a case this study will refer to the dedicated study where relevant.

 5 Expected Output and Time scale